How and When To Sow Tomato Seed

-For each plant, dig a hole (45cm / 18in apart) in the bed to the same depth
+click here.
+For each plant, dig a hole (45cm / 18in apart) in the bed to

-as the pot and water if conditions are at all dry.
-Ease the plant out of
+about 5cm / 2in deeper than the pot and water if conditions are at all dry.
+Ease the tomato plant out of

 the pot, keeping the root ball undisturbed as far as possible.
 Place it